Prudential standard

 The key requirements of the Act and this Prudential Standard are:

-• An insurer cannot make an application to the Court for confirmation of a scheme of transfer or amalgamation unless, amongst other things, an insurer provides a copy of the scheme and any actuarial reports on which the scheme is based to APRA.
+• An insurer cannot make an application to the Court for confirmation of a scheme of transfer or amalgamation unless, amongst other things, the insurer provides to APRA a copy of the scheme, any actuarial reports on which it is based and a copy of the proposed business transfer agreement.

 Details on these requirements are contained below.